philip844/school_db_project/README.md

 Function

+Logout (Red Exit)

+Sign Out

+Clears the local login state (shared_preferences) and immediately returns the user to the Login screen.

 Target (◎)

 Geolocation (Auto-Detect)

-Triggers the device's GPS to find the user's current latitude and longitude, then fetches and displays the weather for that exact location.
+Uses the device's GPS (geolocator) to find the exact current location and display its weather.

 Magnifying Glass (🔍)

 City Search (Manual)

-Toggles an input bar in the header.
-The user can type any city name, and the app uses Forward Geocoding to locate the city and retrieve its weather data.
+Toggles an input bar that allows the user to manually enter any city name and fetch its weather (Forward Geocoding).

-2.3.
-How the App Works (Data Flow)

-Start-up: The app runs _handleLocationClick() to attempt automatic detection and display the local weather.

-Request Position: The _determinePosition() function uses the geolocator package to get the device's coordinates.

-Fetch Data: The coordinates are sent to the Open-Meteo API via the http package, retrieving current weather components and the 5-day forecast.

-Name Lookup: The coordinates are also sent to the Nominatim service via _fetchLocationName (Reverse Geocoding) to display a human-readable city or town name.

-Display: The UI updates with the location name, current weather, and the list of future forecasts.
+Eye Toggle

+Password Visibility

+Allows the user to show/hide the password text for verification during login/sign up.

-3. Installation and Deployment
+4. Installation and Deployment

-The application is designed to run independently as a native Android or iOS app.
+The application runs independently as a native Android app after compilation.

-Android Release Build
+Android Release Build (Standalone APK)

-To generate the standalone, installable file, run the following command in the project root directory:
+To generate the final, installable file (.apk) that can be shared and run without the PC connection, run the following command in the project root directory:

 flutter build apk --release

-The final file, app-release.apk, will be found in the build/app/outputs/flutter-apk/ directory.
-This file can be shared and installed on any Android device without being connected to the PC.
+The compiled file (app-release.apk) will be found in the build/app/outputs/flutter-apk/ directory.